-JOY ROSS-JONES is an actor, puppeteer, improviser and theatre educator of mixed Venezuelan and Canadian descent.
-Her studies include McGill University and Concordia University were she studied as Theatre and Theatre for Social Change.
-She is presently doing her Masters in Art Education at Concordia with a focus on the empowering effects theatre performance has on its practitioners.
-For three years she worked at Imago Theatre as Artistic and Administrative Associate where she supported the creation and presentation of If We Were Birds (Erin Shields), Random (Debbie Tucker Green), Have We Forgotten Yet?, Pig Girl (Colleen Murphy) and Her Side of the Story.
-During her time at Imago, Joy also created ARTISTA, a free theatre mentorship for young women in need, which is now entering its third annual session.
-Select performance credits include The Importance of Being Earnest (Moyse Hall), The Caretaker (TNC Theatre), Attempts on Her Life (TNC Theatre), The Explorer (F.C.
-Smith Theatre), the staged reading of The Refugee Hotel (Teesri Duniya Theatre) and 33 Variations (Brave New Productions).
-Joy enjoys regular performances with her improv troop, Goddamn Bear at Montreal Improv Theatre.
+Joy Ross-Jones is an actor, puppeteer, improviser and theatre educator of mixed Venezuelan and Canadian descent.
+She has studied at McGill University and Concordia University, where she specialized in theatre and theatre for social change.
+She is presently doing her Masters in Art Education at Concordia, with a focus on the empowering effects theatre performance has on its practitioners.
+From July 2013 until May 2016, Joy worked at Imago Theatre as Artistic and Administrative Associate where she supported the creation and presentation of If We Were Birds (Erin Shields), Random (Debbie Tucker Green), Have We Forgotten Yet?, Pig Girl (Colleen Murphy) and Her Side of the Story.
+During her time at Imago, Joy also co-created ARTISTA, a free theatre mentorship for young women in need, which is now entering its third annual session.
+Select performance credits include: The Importance of Being Earnest (Moyse Hall), The Caretaker (TNC Theatre), Attempts on Her Life (TNC Theatre), The Explorer (F.C.
+Smith Theatre), the staged reading of The Refugee Hotel (Imago and Teesri Duniya) and 33 Variations (Brave New Productions).
+Joy also enjoys regular performances with her improv troupe, Goddamn Bear, at Montreal Improv Theatre.

-She studied dance, singing and visual art, completing a degree in Interior Design in Mexico City.
+Lorena Trigos is a set designer and puppeteer originally from Mexico.
+She studied dance, singing and visual art, and completed a degree in Interior Design in Mexico City.
 Her first Canadian experience was in Vancouver, studying Visual Arts at Emily Carr University in 2011.
 She then returned to Mexico to work in set and costume design.
-In 2015, she graduated in Set and Costume Design from The National Theatre School of Canada (2015).
+In 2015, she graduated in Set and Costume Design from The National Theatre School of Canada.
 Her journey then took her to Brussels to study street puppet theatre, puppet construction and manipulation in The PLAN B workshop with Natacha Belova.
-She has since been working in Montreal and Mexico, designing, assiting and constructing puppets.
-She created Sin Palabras an association with various collaborators from Quebec, France, and Mexico, offering mask making and theatre workshops to professionals artists and people interested in but not experienced in theatre arts.
+She has since been working in Montreal and Mexico, designing, assisting and constructing puppets.
+She created Sin Palabras, an association with various collaborators from Quebec, France, and Mexico, offering mask making and theatre workshops to professionals artists and to people interested in but not experienced in theatre arts.

 Based in Montreal, DEENA AZIZ has worked across Canada and internationally in theatre and in film.
 Stage credits involve work with companies including Imago Theatre, Geordie Productions, the Segal Centre, Alberta Theatre Projects, the Stratford Festival, Vancouver Arts Club, the National Arts Centre, Nightswimming, Nightwood, Cahoots and Canadian Stage.
 TV/film credits include Mary Harron’s The Moth Diaries, Guy Maddin’s silent film tribute Seances, and the Syfy series Being Human and Helix.Away from stage and camera, Deena has worked extensively as a dramaturge, coordinator and producer, and is an active champion for promoting equity and inclusion in the performing arts.

-FELICIA SHULMAN– Black Belt certified Nia instructor- ls a versatile, passionate actress with over thirty years of international experience in theatre, film, TV., voice and movement, (jazz, modern, ballet, tap, Spanish, character).
+FELICIA SHULMAN- Felicia Shulman is a Black Belt certified Nia instructor and a versatile, passionate actress with over thirty years of international experience in theatre, film, television, voice and movement (jazz, modern, ballet, tap, Spanish, character).
 She has danced nationally in musicals and musical revues.
-Felicia has been involved with and taught fitness since 1985.
-CALA certilied, she loves dancing and teaching Yoga in the water!
-She is continually training in movement and fitness at various workshops and conferences worldwide: The YM.C.A.’s continuing education program, Fitforces, Canfit Pro, CALA, YogaFit, Miss Sugarpuss’s Burlesque Etiquette, 5 Rhythms, 5 Stages of Healing, and Misty Tripoli’s THEGROOVE.
-Felicia is an Enthusiastic Fun Dynamic teacher who puts people at ease immediately, and Cultivates the Best in each individual.
+Felicia has also been involved in and taught fitness since 1985.
+CALA certified, she loves dancing and teaching Yoga in the water!
+She is continually training in movement and fitness at various workshops and conferences worldwide: The Y.M.C.A.’s continuing education program, Fitforces, Canfit Pro, CALA, YogaFit, Miss Sugarpuss’s Burlesque Etiquette, 5 Rhythms, 5 Stages of Healing, and Misty Tripoli’s THEGROOVE.
+Felicia is an enthusiastic fun dynamic teacher who puts people at ease immediately, and cultivates the best in each individual.

 STEFANIE BUXTON is a graduate of Concordia University’s Specialization in Theatre Performance.
 She is a Montreal-based actress working in theatre, film, television and voice.
 Selected theatre credits include: If We Were Birds (Imago Theatre), Angel’s Share (Composite Theatre/Montreal Fringe 2013), Medea (Scapegoat Carnivale/Centaur Theatre), The Madonna Painter (Centaur Theatre), Rock, Paper, Jackknife… (Talisman/Centaur Theatre), Down The Main Drag (Hatch Festival and Summerworks) and girls!girls!girls!
 (FTA).
 Film and television credits include North Pole, Fatal Vows, Do No Harm, Sophie, Fries With That?, My First Wedding, Wicker Park and Tales from the Neverending Story.
 She has also performed original voices for the animated series My Life Me and Station X, as well as the animated feature film Sahara.
 Alongside her work as a professional actress, Stefanie is an acting instructor at ASM Performing Arts and has taught with Geordie Theatre School.
 Stefanie will be performing in The Other Theatre/Talisman Theatre co-production of Province this fall at the Centaur Theatre.